matdave/modx-monaco/readme.md

 # Monaco Editor for MODX

 This is a simple package that adds the Monaco Editor to MODX.
 It is a simple wrapper around the Monaco Editor, which is a browser-based code editor that powers Visual Studio Code.
-It is a great editor for editing code, and is highly customizable.

 ## Installation